adam-dziedzic/adam-dziedzic.github.io/_posts/2018-06-23-general-advice-phd.md

 During the first phase, students take courses, write a Master's paper, and take an oral Master's exam.
 In the second phase, students work independently to identify specific research questions of interest, master the relevant literature, and take an oral candidacy exam.
 And during the third phase, students do independent research and write and defend a dissertation.
 Throughout the process students document successful research in publications as well as in their doctoral dissertations.

+## In practice there are slightly different three stages in a PhD:
+1. In the first stage you look at a related paper’s reference section and you haven’t read most of the papers.
+2. In the second stage you recognize all the papers.
+3. In the third stage you had lunch with all the first authors of all the papers.

 ## Advisor:
 1. This is one of the most important choices – spend time on it and try to maintain a very good working relationship – it helps a lot.
 2. Points you into the right direction if you’re lost.
-3. A young on tenure-track advisor is hands-on (can give you comments such as use this tool or library or “you’re missing this on the right-hand side of the equation”), professors are usually more hand-off with comments like: “you should read more about it”.
+3. A young on tenure-track advisor is hands-on (can give you comments such as use this tool or library or "you’re missing this on the right-hand side of the equation"), professors are usually more hand-off with comments like: "you should read more about it".

 ## General advice on PhD:
 1. The real value of graduate school is in education, not in degree.